mglodack/docs/source/articles/configure-build-and-test-environment/skipping-builds.html.markdown

 You can add ***--skip-ci*** to the commit message of the last commit before you push and that push will be ignored.

-## Ignore pull request merges when I merge several pull requests
+## Ignore pull request merges

-When you merge a pull request you can add the **--skip-ci** message on Github as well.
-Then the last pull request you merge without **--skip-ci**.
-This way it will only build the last time you merge, which includes all the former pull requests
+When you merge a pull request you can add the **--skip-ci** to the commit message as well.

 ## [Can we limit the branches that are built?](#limit-branches){:name="limit-branches"}